vmware-archive/distributed-tracing-sample-apps/Wavefront-DT/django-app/README.md

 **Option A** - If you are sending data to Wavefront via Direct Ingestion, then make sure you have the cluster name and corresponding token from [https://{cluster}.wavefront.com/settings/profile](https://{cluster}.wavefront.com/settings/profile).

-Go to `settings.py` of each services and change the value of  `TRACER`  to [WavefrontTracer](https://github.com/wavefrontHQ/wavefront-opentracing-sdk-python#tracer) instead of Jaeger Tracer as follows:
+Go to `settings.py` of each services and change the value of  `TRACER`  to [WavefrontTracer](https://github.com/wavefrontHQ/wavefront-opentracing-sdk-python#tracer) instead of Noop Tracer as follows:

    ```python
    # Doc for Instantiating ApplicationTags: